 This book will be an invaluable resource for Notre Dame graduates, especially those belonging to African-American and other minority groups, specialists in race and diversity in higher education, civil rights historians, and specialists in race relations.

-Don Wycliff, Notre Dame Class of 1969, is the former public editor of the Chicago Tribune.
+Don Wycliff, Notre Dame Class of 1969, is the former editorial page editor of the Chicago Tribune.

 “Black Domers is a remarkable read.
-Through the contributors’ masterful balance of narrative depth and historical breadth, readers are able to witness the trials, tribulations, brilliance, and resilience of black students at Notre Dame over the past seven decades.
+Through the editors’ masterful balance of narrative depth and historical breadth, readers witness the trials, tribulations, brilliance, and resilience of black students at Notre Dame over the past seven decades.
 Reading this book left me emotional at times.
-Still, I remained inspired with a resolute sense of pride to walk the campus where these trailblazers broke down barriers.
-Black Domers serves not only as a testament to how far we have come, but as a charge to continue the important work of ensuring that the experiences of every member of the Notre Dame family are consistent and reflect well of Our Lady.” ~Eric Love, director of staff diversity and inclusion, University of Notre Dame
+Still, I remained inspired, with a resolute sense of pride in walking the campus where these trailblazers broke down barriers.
+Black Domers serves not only as a testament of how far we have come, but as a charge to continue the important work of ensuring that the experiences of every member of the Notre Dame family are consistent and reflect well on Our Lady.” —Eric Love, director of staff diversity and inclusion, University of Notre Dame

-“I believe that there is tremendous value in capturing these narratives, not only in terms of the individual stories but also what they reflect when taken as a whole.
-This book makes an invaluable contribution to the history of Notre Dame as well as affirmative action, Catholic history, black Catholic history, and ethnic history in the age of civil rights.” ~Ann Firth, chief of staff to the president, University of Notre Dame
+“I believe that there is tremendous value in capturing these narratives, not only in terms of the individual stories but also in terms of what they reflect when taken as a whole.
+This book makes an invaluable contribution to the history of Notre Dame as well as affirmative action, Catholic history, black Catholic history, and ethnic history in the age of civil rights.” —Ann Firth, chief of staff to the president, University of Notre Dame